-6. Have the DACA eligibility requirements as ordered by the Court changed in any way?
+6. Have the DACA eligibility requirements changed in any way?

 No. Based on the Court's Order, the eligibility requirements for DACA have not changed.
 However, that does not mean that it is safe for everyone to renew their DACA.
 The circumstances listed in the bullet points below could trigger enforcement action - it is very important to consult with an attorney if any of the following applies to you: